ozanerdem/ozanerdem.github.io/_posts/2019-09-16-representation-in-sat.markdown

 encode *any* problem in NP as a CNF, how can we encode non-binary values as propositions?
 For instance, in the Traveling Salesman Problem (TSP) one has to consider distances between cities, and it is not clear how one can easily encode integer distances in SAT.
-I will leave the answer to another post!
+I will leave the answer for another post!

 If you have any comments, or questions, do not hesitate to contact me on [Twitter](http://www.twitter.com/ozanerdem).